We require the following upon pick-up:

 1) Two copies of the health certificate issued and dated by a licensed veterinarian within 10 days of flight departure, in addition to sending the original in an envelope to be delivered with your pet; a temperature acclimation should also be included for travel by air.
 Note: We also require a health certificate dated within ten days for transportation by ground.

-2) If your pet is (12) weeks or older, you must provide a valid rabies certificate.
-The rabies vaccination must be administered by a licensed veterinarian in accordance with airline restrictions.
-A combined health / rabies certificate is also acceptable.
+2) Your pet must be at least 8 weeks old, on the day we pick up, to transport by ground or air.
+The age is required to be written on the health certificate and state that your pet is at least 8 weeks old.
+We cannot accept your pet if the age written on the health certificate is less than 8 weeks.
+If your pet is 12 weeks or older, you must provide a valid rabies certificate.
+The rabies vaccination must be administered by a licensed veterinarian in accordance with airline restrictions (A combined health / rabies certificate is also acceptable).

 4) We provide NutriSource puppy food during travel and also attached to the kennel, unless you prefer to supply your own in a ziploc bag (less than 16 oz.).

 5) A disposable identification collar for your pet, listing the first and last name of the receiving party; this ensures that your pet can be easily identified and paired with the appropriate pre-labeled carrier.
 A standard collar with an ID tag should be included when transporting an adult dog or a large breed puppy.